LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     * A custom hook that uses the getUsersWithPermissions action to load users
 * Add Key enum
     * An enum useful for intercepting keys in event handlers
+* Add SimpleFileAttachmentContainer
+    * This component looks like our FileAttachmentContainer, but only takes a single prop, `onAttach`.
+This component stores no state, and does not render files.

 ### version 2.55.0
 *Released*: 7 July 2021